schmonet/picframe/README.md

 ## Fork Information

 This repository is a fork of the original [picframe by helgeerbe](https://github.com/helgeerbe/picframe).
-It includes several modifications and new scripts to enhance functionality.
+It includes several modifications and new scripts to enhance functionality and automation.

 ### Key Changes in this Fork
-*   **PIR Sensor Management (`pir_manager.py`):** A robust script to control the display and picframe service based on motion detection (PIR sensor) and a day/night schedule.
-It uses `cec-client` for display power and direct HTTP calls to control the slideshow, removing the need for an MQTT broker for this functionality.
-*   **Advanced Photo Sync (`sync_photos.sh`):** An improved script to synchronize photos from an SMB share, manage a local cache, and avoid repeating albums.
+*   **Advanced Scripting:** Introduction of several utility scripts for automation and maintenance (see [Utility Scripts](#utility-scripts) below).
-*   **New Slideshow Features:**
+*   **Enhanced Slideshow Features:**
     *   **Group by Folder (`group_by_dir`):** Displays all photos from one album before moving to the next.
     *   **Delete After Show (`delete_after_show`):** Option to permanently delete photos from the cache after they have been displayed.
-*   **General stability improvements** and bug fixes.
+*   **General stability improvements** and bug fixes throughout the application.

+### Utility Scripts
+This fork includes a collection of powerful scripts located in the `scripts/` directory to automate and manage the picture frame.

+*   **`pir_manager.py`:** A robust script to control the display and picframe service based on motion detection (PIR sensor) and a day/night schedule.
+It uses `cec-client` for display power and direct HTTP calls to control the slideshow, removing the need for an MQTT broker for this functionality.
+It also allows overriding the night schedule if presence is detected.
+*   **`sync_photos.sh`:** A sophisticated script to synchronize both photos and videos from separate SMB shares into a single, unified local cache.
+It manages separate storage quotas for each media type, prioritizes photo downloads, and only downloads videos when the photo quota is nearly full.
+The script is designed to continuously fill the cache without automatically deleting files.
+*   **`check_pic_dates.sh`:** A maintenance script to validate and correct file dates for both images and videos.
+It compares file system dates with EXIF/metadata dates and can interactively (or automatically) fix inconsistencies, ensuring chronological accuracy.
+*   **`create_test_images.sh`:** A utility to generate a set of test images.
+It converts PNGs to JPGs, burns image metadata (dimensions, color space) as a text overlay onto the image, and adds randomized, plausible EXIF data, including GPS coordinates.
+This is useful for testing the frame's display capabilities.

 ### Attribution
 *   **Author of modifications:** Martin Schmalohr